apache/druid/docs/ingestion/schema-design.md

 #### Migrating to type-aware schema discovery

-If you previously used string-based schema discovery and want to migrate to type-aware schema discovery, you'll need to do the following:
+If you previously used string-based schema discovery and want to migrate to type-aware schema discovery, do the following:

 - Update any queries that use multi-value dimensions (MVDs) to use UNNEST in conjunction with other functions so that no MVD behavior is being relied upon.
 Type-aware schema discovery generates ARRAY typed columns instead of MVDs, so queries that use any MVD features will fail.
 - Be aware of mixed typed inputs and test how type-aware schema discovery handles them.
 Druid attempts to cast them as the least restrictive type.
 - If you notice issues with numeric types, you may need to explicitly cast them.
-Generally though, Druid will handle the coercion for you.
+Generally, Druid handles the coercion for you.
 - Update your dimension exclusion list and add any nested columns if you want to continue to exclude them.
-String-based schema discovery automatically ignored nested columns, but type-aware schema discovery will ingest them.
+String-based schema discovery automatically ignores nested columns, but type-aware schema discovery will ingest them.

 ### Including the same column as a dimension and a metric